Avoiding Shame: How to Choose the Right Children's Books on Anger

 Overview:

 One morning, an octopus wakes up to find his display of seashells ruined.
 Octopus realizes that lobsters, traveling through the ocean, destroyed the octopus’ creations.
-The octopus is anger.
+The octopus is angry.
 A passing sea child guides the octopus in some muscular relaxation activities.

 Why I like it: